MS 365 alone does not offer secure cloud storage

 Once you’ve decided who should have admin privileges, you may choose to implement a single sign-in process.
 This is where you have the same password for your existing network and O365.
-By bridging the two, password changes and best-practice can be managed at source to increase security.
+By bridging the two, password changes and best-practice can be managed at source to increase IT security.

 How secure are your API integrations?